fvaleri/strimzi-backup/README.md

 # Strimzi backup
-Script to create cold/offline incremental backups of `Strimzi` namespaces on `Kubernetes/OpenShift`.
+Script for cold/offline incremental backups of `Strimzi` namespaces on `Kubernetes/OpenShift`.

-If you think you do not need a backup strategy for Kafka as it has embedded replication, then try to immagine a misconfiguration, or a bug, or a security-breach deleting all your data.
-If you prefer hot/online backup strategies, then you should look at `MirrorMaker2` to copy the data to a backup cluster in a different data center.
+If you think you do not need a backup strategy for Kafka as it has embedded data replication, then try to immagine a misconfiguration/bug/security-breach deleting all your data.
+For hot/online backups, you should look at `MirrorMaker2` to sync with a remote cluster, but this comes with its own complexities and requires additional resources.

-To run the script you need to be logged it as `cluster-admin` user.
-Each backup archive contains a `README` file reporting the Operator's version, that you need to deploy after the restore procedure.
+To run the script you must be logged in as `cluster-admin` user.
+Each backup archive contains a `README` file reporting the operator's version that you need to deploy after restore.
+In order to be consistent, it shuts down the cluster and restarts it when the backup procedure has terminated.
-It only supports local file system.
-Consumer group offsets are included, but not KafkaConnect custom images, that are usually hosted on an external image registry.
+Only local file system is supported, consumer group offsets are included, but not KafkaConnect custom images, that are usually hosted on an external registry.

-This is a work in progress, contributions are welcomed.

 ## Requirements
 - Bash 5